maptv/maptv.github.io/dec/date/index.md

 >
 > [Dek the
 > halls](https://en.wikipedia.org/wiki/Deck_the_Halls#:~:text=a%20traditional%20Christmas%20carol.)
 > with boughs of doty!
-Fa la la la la la la la la!
+Fa + la × 8!

 </div>